Melatonin: Promotes Healthy Sleep Patterns

 • Anti-Ageing: Animal research indicates that melatonin may be of value in extending life--elderly mice administered the supplement lived 25% longer than their cohorts in one study--although much more investigation is needed before firm conclusions can be made about its value for humans in this regard.
 Melatonin's antioxidant properties may help to stave off illnesses commonly related to ageing, such as heart disease and cataracts.
 The hormone may boost immune-system function as well, which can weaken with age.

-• SAD-related depression: A number of people who feel quite normal and energetic in summer become depressed and sluggish in winter, when sunlight is weaker and less abundant.
+• Mood Support: number of people who feel quite normal and energetic in summer become depressed and sluggish in winter, when sunlight is weaker and less abundant.
 Low melatonin levels may also be present in individuals who react in this way.
-According to a handful of preliminary studies, such individuals are said to be suffering from SAD (seasonal affective disorder) and may experience a significant improvement in mood if they take several tiny doses (0.1 mg) of melatonin in the afternoon.
-Study participants who failed to improve took either a large single dose in the morning or no melatonin at all.
-More studies are needed in this area.
+Taking a melatonin supplement in the afternoon or evening may help improve mood and combat negative emotions associated with winter.

 • Ocular Pressure: Taken in small amounts, Melatonin has been

 shown to lower pressure in the eyes.
 Since studies have only been done on healthy eyes, it is uncertain whether melatonin would be an effective treatment for glaucoma.

 Who needs it and what are the symptoms of deficiency?

 It is largely thought that as people age, their bodies produce less melatonin.
 Deficiencies can lead to insomnia.
 The production of melatonin varies according to the amount of light you're exposed to; more melatonin is produced at night than during the day, and your body produces more melatonin in a completely dark room than in a dimly lit one.